-The current fiscal year restructuring costs incurred related to the Acquisition discussed above in Note 7.
 In the third quarter of fiscal year 2013, the Company committed to a plan to close its Tucson, Arizona design center and move those operations to the Company's headquarters in Austin, Texas.
 As a result, the Company incurred a one-time charge for relocation, severance-related items and facility-related costs to operating expenses totaling \$3.5 million in the third quarter of fiscal year 2013.
 The charge included \$1.5 million in severance and relocation-related costs and \$2.0 million in facility and other related charges.
 In fiscal year 2014, the Company recorded a credit of approximately \$0.6 million related to changes in estimates for the facility, due to new subleases on the vacated property.
 This information is presented in a separate line item on the Consolidated Statements of Income in operating expenses under the caption "Restructuring and other, net."
+Of the net \$2.9 million expense incurred, all has been completed, and consisted of severance and relocation-related costs of approximately \$1.2 million, an asset impairment charge of approximately \$1.0 million, and facility-related costs of approximately \$0.7 million.

-Of the net \$2.9 million expense incurred, approximately \$2.8 million has been completed, and consisted of severance and relocation-related costs of approximately \$1.2 million, an asset impairment charge of approximately \$1.0 million, and facility-related costs of approximately \$0.6 million.
-As of March 28, 2015, we have a remaining restructuring accrual of \$0.1 million, included in "Other accrued liabilities" on the Consolidated Balance Sheet.
+As of March 26, 2016, we have no remaining restructuring accrual on the Consolidated Balance Sheet.

-11. Postretirement Benefit Plans
+10. Postretirement Benefit Plans